Who we are

 Processing Personal Data

-To enable effective administration of its membership, West Midlands Ambulance Service NHS Foundation Trust membership register is held securely with an external company.
-Their full privacy notice is below:
+To enable effective administration of its membership, West Midlands Ambulance Service University NHS Foundation Trust membership register is held securely with an external company.
+Read Civica’s full privacy notice.

 The company is compliant with ISO27001 (the international standard for best practice for an information security management system).